 At Highfield, we know how maths affects how we live our lives on a daily basis.
-It is for this reason that we aim to ensure that all pupils leave Highfield having acquired the necessary problem solving skills and the self- confidence to apply their knowledge to cope with maths in real life contexts.
+It is for this reason that we aim to ensure that all pupils leave Highfield having acquired the necessary problem-solving skills and the self-confidence to apply their knowledge to cope with maths in real life contexts.
+Our Mathematics curriculum has been carefully sequenced to allow for thorough exploration of mathematical ideas in creative and engaging lessons, enabling them to have an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+Mathematics lessons explore learning through concrete, pictorial and abstract representations, and manipulatives (physical resources) are carefully selected to allow children to explore the structures of maths.

 In the Early Years Foundation Stage we aim for pupils to build on their own experiences and to this end, pupils are encouraged to gain a conceptual understanding of maths through the use of practical, concrete equipment such as Numicon.
 The use of manipulatives is fundamental in supporting pupils to bridge their experiences from the abstract to the tangible.
 It is our belief that continuous exposure to meaningful experiences/ real life problem solving will benefit our children throughout their school journey.